tnichols217/notes/College/Additional Questions.md

 1. Tell us more about why this field of study at MIT appeals to you.
 (100 words)

 > [!para]
 > Everyday when I came home from preschool, three year old me would marvel at how our family laptop would handle my father's inputs.
 Whether it be creating spreadsheets, writing documents, or reading e-mail, there was nothing about it that didn't intrigue me.
-Ever since, I have remained endlessly curious, wanting to discover yet also create.
+Ever since, I have remained endlessly curious, wanting to discover yet also create; I .
 Just as I have been struck with awe all those years back, MIT would offer a similar excitement for me now, driving a whole new era of inspiration and motivation.
 >
 > When it was my mother's turn to use the laptop, I vividly remember her vibrant brushstrokes swirling across the screen.